Local Sedona Fermented Tea

 "Have you heard about kombucha?
 It seems like the drink of the moment right now, and deservedly so.
 A powerful fermented food that brings important probiotic strains to your gut, kombucha should absolutely have a place at your table.
 And if you're concerned about the sugar content in Kombucha, you shouldn't be.
 Watch today's video to find out why, and to learn more about this important drink." ~David Perlmutter, M.D.

-the sugar added at the beginning is consumed by the microorganisms in the SCOBY and is reduced over time in two ways:
+the sugar added at the beginning is consumed by the micro-organisms of the SCOBY and is reduced over time in two ways:

-Primarily, this results in a lower glycemic impact to the consumer because the complex carbohydrates are broken down into
+Primarily, this results in a lower glycemic impact to the consumer because the complex carbohydrates are

 The byproducts of this process are converted into organic acids giving Kombucha its unique flavor and properties.

 ~~~Another Way to Think of It~~~

 1. Yeast eat the sugar and convert it into CO2 and ethanol.
 This means that by the time you drink your kombucha,

 there is MUCH less sugar than when you originally brewed with your sweet tea;

 2. Bacteria eat the ethanol and release amino acids, trace minerals and vitamins into the kombucha;